Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

    - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

+1. Now you need to leave the registration for `TodoListSPA` and go back to your app registration for `TodoListAPI`.
+   - From the app's Overview page, select the Manifest section.
+   - Find the entry for `KnownClientApplications`, and add the Application (client) ID of the `TodoListSPA` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your-client-id-for-TodoListSPA" ]`

-##### Configure the  client app (TodoListSPA) to use your app registration
+#### Configure the client app (TodoListSPA) to use your app registration

-Open the project in your IDE to configure the code.
+Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListSPA\src\app\app-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `TodoListSPA` application copied from the Azure portal.
-1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
+1. Find the app key `redirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200`).
-1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
+1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200`).
-1. Find the app key `resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist/`).
+1. Find the app key `webApi.resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist`).
-1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.
+1. Find the app key `webApi.resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.

-### Run the sample
+## Run the sample

 Using a command line interface such as VS Code integrated terminal, locate the application directory.
 Then: